Kibble-Zurek mechanism in polariton graphene: Model

 Figure~\ref{fig1}(a) shows the numerically calculated dispersion of the polariton graphene (without the condensate) in the direction $k_y$ ($\Gamma\to K \to M \to K' \to \Gamma$, marked with red characters), with well-resolved energy bands (the whole $s$ band and a part of the $p$ band).
 This dispersion quite accurately reproduces the experimental observations for polariton graphene \cite{Jacqmin2014,klembt2018exciton}.
 The numerical dispersion is obtained by solving Eq.~\ref{gpe} in linear regime, keeping only the kinetic energy and the potential of the lattice.
 Panel (b) shows the cut in the direction $k_x$ ($\Gamma\to M$).
 The band extrema where the polariton condensation has been observed experimentally are marked with magenta numbers from $1$ to $3$ (corresponding to Refs.~\cite{Jacqmin2014,klembt2018exciton,Suchomel2018}).
 One can see that it is possible to observe condensation not only in the negative mass states (favored by localized pumping), but also in positive mass states, as in Ref.~\cite{Suchomel2018}.
 Condensation has also been observed in positive mass states at the Dirac point of a \emph{triangular} polariton lattice \cite{Kim2013}.
-Number $4$ marks the theoretical result of the present work.
+Number $4$ marks the theoretical result of the present work. \tcr{We have decided to focus at the lowest energy state, because it provides a direct comparison to a system without a lattice.
+It will also serve as a reference point for the future studies of KZM in the condensation at the other particular points, especially the $K$ point.}

 We consider the case, where polariton condensation occurs as a dynamical process, when the effective temperature of the system (determined by the parameter $\Lambda$) is kept constant, whereas the density of the particles increases over time because of the constant pumping from the reservoir (described by the term $\gamma$), which overcomes the losses.
 Figure~\ref{fig1}(c) shows the contour of the lattice potential (black line), with the hexagonal unit cell shown with white lines.
 The spatial distribution of the density of the condensate $n(x,y)=|\psi(x,y)|^2$ is plotted using a normalized false color scale.
 Finally, Fig.~\ref{fig1}(d) shows the reciprocal space image of the polariton condensate, confirming that if the energy relaxation is sufficiently strong, the condensate can form at the lowest energy state: the $\Gamma$ point of the first Brillouin zone.
 This is also confirmed by the spatial distribution of the density of the condensate: the condensate shown in Fig.~\ref{fig1}(a) exhibits relatively weak density modulations, contrary to the Bloch state of the highest energy state of this band (where the condensation has been observed in Ref.~\cite{Jacqmin2014}), which is completely antisymmetric, changes sign between the sites of the lattice, and therefore exhibits zero density between the sites.